GSA/digitalgov.gov/content/news/2020/12/2020-12-11-tts-bug-bounty-program-3-year-review.md

 1. They submit to [our program](https://hackerone.com/tts)
 1. The triage team confirms that:
   1. The system is [in scope](https://hackerone.com/tts?type=team#scope)
+      - If we believe the vulnerability may exist in other systems, we pass that information along to the system owners to proactively find and fix
   2. The finding is valid
   3. What the severity rating should be, based on the [Common Vulnerability Scoring System (CVSS)](https://nvd.nist.gov/vuln-metrics/cvss)
 1. The report is assigned to the system owners
 1. There may be back-and-forth for clarification, decision on whether it’s considered a security vulnerability or not, etc.
 1. Once validated, a bounty is awarded
 1. The system owners fix the issue

-1. If we believe the vulnerability may exist in other systems, we pass that information along to the system owners to proactively find and fix
-1. Successful programs receive dozens of reports per month, but on average, only about 10% of submissions turn out to be valid.
+Successful programs receive dozens of reports per month, but on average, only about 10% of submissions turn out to be valid.
 All submissions need responses or else you risk alienating researchers.

 There is a Not To Exceed (NTE) bounty pool from which researchers are paid, ensuring that the cost of the program has an upper limit.

 ## All Time Review:

 On average, we receive 21 submissions per month.
-18% of submissions are valid and unique vulnerabilities.
-The average award is $462.
+18% of submissions are valid and unique vulnerabilities, which have an average award of $462.

 Severity breakdown: